Priya1121/Netflix_dataset_data_analysis/README.md

 About the data:
 The name of the dataset is Netflix Dataset ,it contains the details of shows released on the Netflix .It has the information like Category,Cast,Director,Release date,type,description,duration and rating of the show.

-In this project we have answered the questions like :\n How many unique values present in the country column?
+In this project we have answered the questions like :

+How many unique values present in the country column?
 Find the total no. of shows launched by each country?
 How many movies and TV shows are present in the dat